 The Peloton Tread is a smart treadmill that comes with an HD touchscreen and thousands of live and on-demand classes.
 It’s more expensive than a lot of similar machines at $2,495 plus tax (includes shipping, delivery, and assembly) but you’re not just paying for the name – you’re paying for quality.
+It's easily one of the best treadmills out there.

 You can access guided running classes via the Peloton app ($39/month, available on Android and iOS), as well as strength training, yoga, stretching and HIIT workouts.
 Not a fan of group-style classes?
 Choose from a variety of scenic walks, runs or hikes and go at your own pace.